crystalmilliken/CLI_bamazon/readme.md

+:EMOJICODE:
 ## Overview

-This application is simulating an Amazon-like storefront via the command line.
+This application is simulating an Amazon-like storefront via the :computer: command line.
 The app will take in orders from customers and deplete stock from the store's inventory.
 It tracks product sales across the store's departments and provides a summary of the highest-grossing departments in the store.

 ##Customer View
 * Allows cutomer to purchase products from the store.